Top 10 attractions in Reims

 Coucher de soleil depuis les tours de la cathédrale de Reims.
 Au premier plan, une sculpture d'ange est sublimée par le soleil

-Veuve Clicquot ©Leif Carlson
+Veuve Clicquot ©Cyrille Beudot

 How to talk about Reims without mentioning the most prestigious wine in the world, champagne.
 A symbol of celebration, success and sharing, champagne is omnipresent in Reims.